IPVS Human Papillomavirus Related Anogenital Diseases Course for Clinicians

 - To discuss the current recommendations for screening and treatment in each of the anogenital locations

-- To describe cervical, vaginal, vulvar, anal and penile cancer diagnosis, stagging and treatment
+- To describe cervical, vaginal, vulvar and anal cancer diagnosis, stagging and treatment

 Wednesday, October 22, 2025